-Formula milk has many nutrients that are essential for your baby until the age of one year or even at the age of two years.
-It has natural prebiotic dietary fibre that is beneficial for your baby’s immune system.
-If your baby is on breastfeed, you can give him extra vitamin that is found in formula milk.
+Formula milk has many nutrients essential for your baby until the age of one year or even at the age of two years.
+It has natural probiotic dietary fiber that is beneficial for your baby's immune system.
+If your baby is breastfeeding, you can give him extra vitamins found in formula milk.
 Formula milk is fortified with vitamin D and iron as well.

-Generally speaking, mixing breastmilk and formula milk together in one feeding bottle is not wrong.
-However, the American Academy of Pediatrics (AAP) is not recommending it.
+Generally speaking, mixing breast milk and formula milk in one feeding bottle is not wrong.
+However, the American Academy of Pediatrics (AAP) does not recommend mixing both of them.
 In fact, it strongly recommends exclusive breastfeeding for the first six months due to the many health benefits of breast milk to babies.
-Likewise, supplementing or feeding your baby with formula milk while breastfeeding is not also being recommended under normal situations.
+Likewise, supplementing or feeding your baby with formula milk while breastfeeding is not recommended under normal situations.
 But in some cases, it becomes necessary.

 With this, let us consider one possible scenario.
 Let's say you mixed 2 ounces of formula milk with 2 ounces of your expressed breast milk, making a 4-ounce milk mixture.
 But for whatever reason, your baby did not finish it or consumed only half of it.
 This means that you have no other choice but to throw it away because you cannot keep it anymore.
 Just imagine how many ounces of breast milk will be wasted every time you do this.